 - Look at the highest points of the coin's design

 - Look for minor damage and imperfections

 Effect on Value

 Additionally, just because very few examples of a particular coin exist may not make it exceedingly valuable.
 This is where demand comes into play.
 Many people collect Lincoln pennies, and hence, the demand for them is quite steep.
 On the other hand, very few people collect the United States three-cent coins.
-Therefore, a low supply of a particular date of three cent coins may not make it exceedingly valuable because not many people are seeking to buy it.
-In other words, the competition to purchase that particular coin is low and so will be the price.
+Therefore, a low supply of a particular date of three-cent coins may not make it exceedingly valuable because not many people are seeking to buy it.
+In other words, the competition to purchase that particular coin is low, and so will be the price.

 Acquiring Uncirculated Coins for Your Coin Collection

-There are many different ways for you to acquire uncirculated coins for your collection.
+There are many different ways for you to buy uncirculated coins for your collection.
 Uncirculated modern United States coins, such as the Lincoln penny or the Jefferson nickel, can be collected directly from circulation or rolls of coins from your local bank.
 Some modern coins from the Denver mint are scarce on the East Coast.
 Conversely, coins from the Philadelphia mint are scarce on the West Coast.
 Therefore, you may have to visit your local coin store or purchase uncirculated modern United States coins from an online coin dealer.

 Purchasing classic uncirculated United States coins can be more of a challenge and a strain on your coin collecting budget.
 You will have to purchase these coins from a coin dealer or at an online auction.
 Stay away from on regulated sites like eBay or small auction sites.
 Larger auction houses such as Heritage, Great Collections, or Stacks Bowers, are trusted sources for rare roins.
 Depending on the coin type and date, uncirculated specimens of classic United States, coins can range from a few dollars to a few hundred thousand dollars.